WHAT YOU WILL NEED

 If you are worried that your rabbits’ hutch is not as warm as it should be during a cold winter, you can insulate it by buying bubble wrap from a garden centre and fix that on the sides and back on the outside, covering it with tarpaulin or plastic sheeting to protect it.
 This can be removed in the spring.
 Do not be tempted to completely cover the front as it is very important that air is allowed to flow in, and you are better to try and site the hutch away from prevailing winds so the rain does not blow in anyway.
 If you feel that you absolutely have to cover the front (remember that they are rabbits and are very hardy!) then cover no more than three quarters of the wire door.
 Below is a photo of an alternative type of accommodation, in this case housing two pairs of rabbits, each pair occupying half each but still having lots of room to run around and keep active.
 Some people decide to bring their rabbits inside for the winter and divide off a part of a room (or devote a whole room) for the rabbits to live in, but as rabbits are very hardy you don’t have to bring them inside for the winter if you don’t want to.
 The photos below show another way of giving rabbits an excellent environment.
 An electric fence to keep out foxes is fitted all round the perimeter to keep them safe.
 The photo below shows the opposite end to the previous photo.
 It shows the electrified perimeter fence on the left, allowing the owners to keep free range rabbits, chickens and ornamental wildfowl.
 This end is protected by a section of 6 foot board fencing.
 The photo below gives another example of a hutch/run situation, this time inside a shed for the winter (with the top removed for the photo)

 The photos below shows other good alternatives: Clearly visible in the photo below is the under wiring you need to do if the rabbits are living on grass, to stop them digging out and foxes from digging in.
-Click on the link below to see yet another way to keep rabbits happy in their accommodation.
-A run should be attached to the door frame so the rabbits can come outside as well.

 Quite a few rabbits owners are now making use of the run-around system, where areas are connected via tubing or wire tunnels enabling the rabbits to go from area to area safely without necessarily running loose in the garden.